OLD PEAK GROUP

 1.1 What information we collect

-We may collect personal information such as your name and address, contact details, marital status and partner's name, date of birth, gender, nationality, photograph, signature, educational history, occupational history, job title, income, assets, other financial information, bank details, investment history, tax residency and tax identification information.
+We may collect personal information (which includes public and non-public personal information) such as your name and address, identification numbers and documents, contact details, marital status and partner's name, date of birth, gender, nationality, photograph, signature, educational history, occupational history, job title, income, assets, other financial information, bank details, investment history, tax residency and tax identification information.

-We collect or generate relevant personal information when you contact our mailboxes, register for certain services, express interest in employment with us or express interest in investing in a Fund or separately managed account.
+We collect or generate relevant personal information when you contact our mailboxes, register for certain services, express interest in employment with us or express interest in investing in a Fund or separately managed account, and subscription documents and related forms and agreements completed by you.
 In some cases, you may have previously provided your personal information to us (if, for example, you provided one of our professionals with a business card and asked to be contacted).

 We may also collect personal information from publicly available sources as permitted by law or it may be provided to us on your behalf (with your consent).